NovelToon NovelToon

 His phone buzzed in his pocket.
 Another message from the man in gray: Watch the patterns.
 They're getting bolder.

 The morning unfolded around him with deceptive normalcy.
-Students shuffled between classes, their conversations a distant hum beneath the persistent whisper of the threads.
+Students shuffled between lecture halls, their conversations a distant hum beneath the persistent whisper of the threads.
 But beneath that veneer of routine, something had shifted.
 The air itself felt wrong, as if reality had been stretched too thin and might tear at any moment.
-Even the fluorescent lights overhead seemed to flicker in patterns that shouldn't exist, casting shadows that moved independently of their sources.
+Even the fluorescent lights in the hallways seemed to flicker in patterns that shouldn't exist, casting shadows that moved independently of their sources.

-Whispers followed him through the halls, each conversation a piece of a puzzle he was afraid to solve.
+Whispers followed him through the campus corridors, each conversation a piece of a puzzle he was afraid to solve.

 "Just like the others—"